 LPAs certified by ODOT in the informal or intermediate selection process may conduct procurements up to the following limits (including potential amendments):

-Informal selection for A&E and design related services: Up to the lesser of $250,000 or the applicable authority limits in rules adopted by the LPA.
+Informal selection for A&E and design related services: For procurements greater than $100,000 and not to exceed $250,000, unless the LPA has adopted rules with lower limits.

-Intermediate selection for non-A&E planning services: Up to the lesser of $150,000 or the applicable authority limits in rules adopted by the LPA.
+Intermediate selection for non-A&E planning services: For procurements greater than $10,000 and not to exceed $250,000, unless the LPA has adopted rules with lower limits.

-For A&E and related services, the informal selection process requires the LPA to prepare and distribute a request for proposal (RFP) and sample contract documents to a minimum of three prospective consultants identified on an ODOT-approved list of qualified consultants.
+For A&E and related services, the informal selection process requires the LPA to prepare and distribute a request for proposal (RFP) and sample contract documents to a minimum of five prospective consultants identified on an ODOT-approved list of qualified consultants (see OAR 137-048-0210(b)).
 For consultants not on an ODOT-approved list, the LPA may seek ODOT approval by submitting a Consultant List Exception Request form to the Certification Program Office.

 A DBE goal may apply to informally procured consultant contracts.
 Regardless of whether a DBE goal applies, the LPA shall ensure applicable DBE contract provisions are included in the contract and follow program reporting requirements.